Zannick/logic-graph/games/README.md

 * **jump**: the time it takes the player to jump and land before jumping again.
 Local connections that go "up" in **y** value will only be usable with a movement if **y** is defined for the movement, or if **jump** is defined for the movement, and **jumps** is defined for the local connection.
 * **jump_down**: the time it takes the player to "jump down".
 This is just added to the time of any local connections per its total **jumps_down**.

+*Base movements* may only depend on **data** fields, which allows timings based on them to be pre-calculated.
+The first such defined movement is considered the **default**.

-Any field defined in **default** is implicitly available for other movements.
-Note that you can override the values of any field, but as the **default** movement is considered always available, overriding with a smaller value will not result in limiting movement speed; instead you should make the slower movement the default and invert your rule to have faster movement elsewhere.
+Any field defined in that default movement is implicitly available for other movements.
+Note that you can override the values of any field, but as the default movement is considered always available, overriding with a smaller value will not result in limiting movement speed; instead you should make the slower movement the default and invert your rule to have faster movement elsewhere.

-Movements that only depend on **data** fields are considered *base movements* because timings based on them can be pre-calculated.
 The availability of non-base movements must be evaluated during the search, and thus having a large number of them can negatively affect analyzer performance.

 ### Warps